What is Kindergarten?

 To find out more and to watch a video on the benefits of Early Start Kindergarten visit Victoria Government - Types of Kindergarten Programs.

-Please note: For Early Start Kindergarten applications please complete a paper form for 4-year-old registration or contact Community Support and Enrolment Officer on 9742 8147 for more information on how to register your child.
+Please note: For Early Start Kindergarten applications please complete a paper registration form or contact Community Support and Enrolment Officer on 9742 8147 for more information on how to register your child.

 3-Year-Old Kindergarten & 3 + Activity Groups